Find out more about our team by using the images below: Hover or click for "About" or "Contact".

 She met her husband Nigel there and they have been blessed with two grown up children and a new daughter-in-law.
 Cath feels that she is now at that point of life where she learns more from her children than they learn from her!

-Part of the Methodist Church all her life it was a huge privilege to begin working for the church in 2014, firstly as circuit administrator and also in the last two years as a church pastoral worker.
+Part of the Methodist Church all her life it was a huge privilege to begin working for the church in 2014 as circuit administrator.
 To her great surprise*, Cath was accredited as a local preacher in 2014.

 (*Editor's note: though no-one else's!)

-Marc works closely with Nuthall, Hucknall Central and Hucknall East Side Methodist Churches, and supports schools associated with the churches in the former Nottingham North circuit through chaplaincy and assemblies (amongst other things).
+Marc works closely with young people through Nuthall and Hucknall East Side Methodist Churches, and supports a growing number of schools in the circuit through chaplaincy and assemblies (amongst other things).
+More recently Marc's remit has grown to include co-ordinating how the circuit achieves its stated vision.

 Born and raised in East Anglia, Marc has worked for churches since leaving school, having spent time working for the Church of England in Buckinghamshire and The Church of Scotland and an independent church in Glasgow.